Digital Video and Field Order

 Let’s assume that we have an analogue video capture card which complies with the ITU standards.
 It must therefore capture lines in the range 23 to 310 of field 1, and lines 336 to 623 of field 2.
 When these are interlaced to make a frame then line 23 is the top line.
 This means that the capture card (and its drivers) must slot F1 into the upper field and F2 into the lower field of the frame.
 But this still does not tell you whether the field order of the resulting frames is upper or lower field first.

-Remember that the video waveform is a continuous stream of alternating F1-F2-F1-F2-F1 fields .
-If the capture card starts from an F1 field , then the F1 field is fed into the upper field , and the subsequent F2 field is fed into the lower field of the frame.
+Remember that the video waveform is a continuous stream of alternating F1-F2-F1-F2-F1 fields.
+If the capture card starts from an F1 field, then the F1 field is fed into the upper field, and the subsequent F2 field is fed into the lower field of the frame.
 In this case the field order is indeed upper field first.
-However, if the card starts from an F2 field , the F2 field is fed into the lower field and the subsequent F1 field is fed into the upper field of the frame.
-We now find that the field order is lower field first, because within the interlaced frame it is the lower field which is temporally earlier than the upper field .
+However, if the card starts instead from an F2 field, the F2 field is fed into the lower field and the subsequent F1 field is fed into the upper field of the frame.
+We now find that the field order is lower field first, because within the interlaced frame it is the lower field which is temporally earlier than the upper field.

-To make it easier to see what is happening only the top 8 lines of each interlaced frame are shown.
-If you bear in mind that lighter greys occur “earlier” than darker greys, then you can easily see the field order of the interlaced frames.
+To make it easier to see what is happening, only the top 8 lines of each interlaced frame are shown.
+If you bear in mind that lighter greys occur “earlier” than darker greys, then you can easily see the field order of the interlaced frames in the AVI file.

 Diagram 7 - Field Order